 - The mission statement should primarily speak of the value your customers are actually looking for.
 In other words, figure out that one single thing that would pull customers toward your site.

 - Determine the mission statement by conducting surveys and field studies of the market.

 - Avoid overused mission statements.

-- Evaluate mission statement through the lens of your personas.
+- Evaluate your mission statement through the lens of your personas.

 Conversion Hacks #3: Nail Down Your External Reputation Management Techniques